WaltGurley/tornadoes-nc/README.md

 TornadoesMapNC
 ==============

-Map of tornadoes occurring in NC from 1950-2013
+Map of tornadoes occurring in NC from through 2013